deleonab/launch-webpage-on-ec2/README.md

  Click on the security group
  Go to the inbound rules of the Instance and open up the following ports.
  Port 22 - To allow us to log into the instance via SSH to install Apache.
- Port 80 - To allow http access to our instance through the Instance's public IP address.

 ![ec2](./images/ec2-5.png)